 FAQs

-- Be excited!
-Relax!
-This is an hour dedicated to YOUR mental health, self-care, and growth.
-You are investing in yourself and this should be a positive experience.
+2. Relax!
+This time is dedicated to YOU, YOUR mental health, self-care, and growth.
+You are investing in yourself and this should be an overall positive experience.
 There is no need to enter into your session with any anxiety or fear of judgment.
-Dr. Poulakos works to make the sessions a safe space void of negativity.
+Our providers prioritize making sessions a safe space, void of negativity, stigmatizations, or judgment.

-- Spend a few minutes before your session organizing your thoughts, gathering your current and past symptoms, current and past experiences with other providers and other medications, and any wishes or hopes for treatment.
-Having this information readily available will allow you to get the most out of your hour with Dr. Poulakos.
+3. Consider spending a few minutes before your first session organizing your thoughts, identifying current and past symptoms, any previous mental health history, medication trials, and any goals and/or expectations of treatment.
+Having this information readily available will allow you to get the most out of your initial visit.

 Of course you can.
 Dr. Poulakos’s services are extensive.
 Patients have the option of seeing Dr. Poulakos for psychotherapy, medication management, or a combination of both.
 For more on what each service entails as well as a comprehensive list of the presentations that he treats, please navigate to the Services and What We Treat tabs of the website.